Appyling for Financial Assistance

-Yes, but only if a student is enrolled at least half time (6 credits or more) and has not exhausted their grant and/or loan eligibility during the past academic year.
+Yes, but only if a student is enrolled at least half-time and has not exhausted their grant and/or loan eligibility during the past academic year.
 All students who wish to receive financial assistance for the TCNJ Summer Session must file a TCNJ Summer Session Financial Aid Application (available March 1st via the Office of Student Financial Assistance website) in addition to having filed the FAFSA or Renewal FAFSA for the current academic year.

 Q. Can I get assistance to study abroad?